-If you cannot spend a full semester abroad during your junior or senior year, a short-term study abroad program might be perfect for you.
-Programs are available to all students, freshmen through seniors.
-General information is available in the Office of International Programs, while specific questions about course content should be addressed to the faculty member leading the program for which students are applying.
+If you cannot spend a full semester abroad during your junior or senior year, a short-term program might be perfect for you.
+Short-term study abroad and U.S. based programs are available to all students, freshmen through seniors.
+General program information is available below or in the Office of International Programs, while specific questions about course content should be addressed to the faculty member leading the program for which students are applying.

 Summer Programs (May-June)